TAO Toolkit Quick Start Guide

 http://0.0.0.0:8888

-If you want to run the notebook from a remote server, follow these steps.
+If you want to run the notebook from a remote server then please follow these steps.

 Execute the cells in the notebook to train a model using TAO Toolkit.

-After training is complete, follow these instructions to deploy a computer vision model to DeepStream.
+Once training is complete, follow these instructions to deploy a computer vision model to DeepStream.
+For Conversational AI models, follow the instructions in this section.